michalpolom/IntegerBasicMeasurements/README.md

 max: 5
 ```

+### Exceptions
-When you pass a non-integer argument in return you recive
+When you pass a non-integer argument in return you receive
 ```
 ERROR: At least one of the argument is not an Integer (min=-2147483648, max=2147483647)
 ```